dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_INIT_BEG
-     Specify the beginning initialization time for stratification when using the MET tc_stat tool.Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss
+     Specify the beginning initialization time for stratification when using the MET tc_stat tool.
+Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  Varies

    TC_STAT_INIT_END
-     Specify the ending initialization time for stratification when using the MET tc_stat tool.Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss
+     Specify the ending initialization time for stratification when using the MET tc_stat tool.
+Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss

      | *Used by:*  TcStat
      | *Family:*  [config]